Motivational Interviewing – 24th/25th May

 Eligibility: This training is for anyone who interacts on either a paid or a voluntary capacity in the area of problem drug use /addiction and has an interest in both the conscious and unconscious factors that underpin human motivation and the capacity for change.

-How to apply: Course application forms are attached to this advertisement, and can also be obtained from Peter Kelly, Training Officer at Merchants Quay Ireland firstname.lastname@example.org or by contacting Peter at 01-5240936.
+How to apply: Course application forms are attached to this advertisement, and can also be got from Peter Kelly, Training Officer at Merchants Quay Ireland firstname.lastname@example.org or by contacting Peter at 01-5240936.

-More Information: Scroll down for application form.
-For further information please contact the Training Office in Merchants Quay @ 01-5240936 and/or email: email@example.com
+More Information: Please find application form attached below.
+For further information please contact Carmel Kelly on 01-5240973 and/or email: email@example.com

 This course will develop in students an integrated set of strategies for increasing competence in motivational counseling skills.
 Theoretical underpinnings of the approach will be examined, alongside key principles and strategies.
 Core skills will be explained and students will be given the opportunity to practice these core skills in class through role-play.
 Emphasis will focus on developing proficiency in the areas of reflective listening, highlighting discrepancy, rolling with resistance, increasing client self-efficacy, managing urges and compulsions, and implementing change plans and strategies.